afs/rdf-delta/docs/ha-system.md

 patch store keeps the patches safe, it is not a high-availability solution.

 RDF Delta provides a high-availability, replicated patch log server system using Apache Zookeeper.
-There needs to be 3 instances of Zookeeper to survive the loss of one server while continuing to provide operation if the network becomes unreliable.
-3 servers means that in a working partition of the system there is a majority quorum of 2.
+There needs to be 3 instances of Zookeeper configured into the Zookeeper ensemble to survive the loss of one server while continuing to provide operation if the network becomes unreliable.

-If there were only two servers, a "split brain" situation is possible where the two servers can not contact each other but both are running and believe they are the master quorum leader.
+A configuration of 3 servers means that in a working partition of the system there is a majority quorum of 2.
+If there were only 2 servers configured for Zookeeper, a "split brain" situation woudl be possible where the servers can not contact each other, resulting in two partitions of one server each, but both are running and risk believing they are the master quorum leader.
+In fact, Zookeeper does not operate when a partition does not have an absolute majority of servers, so a configuration two servers can not even survive the lost of one server.
+A configuration of three servers is the minimum to survive a single partition or loss of one server, two of which must be running and able to contact each other at all times.

 In this tutorial, Zookeeper is used to store the patches themselves and Zookeeper only handles small files.
 A full production system would use a patch storage layer such as AWS S3.

 The Zookeeper servers are run in the same JVM as the RDF Delta Patch Servers as a self-contained Zookeeper ensemble.
 An external Zookeeper